nihemelandu/segment-based-inventory-allocation/docs/methodology.md

 - Monthly executive summary reporting on key performance indicators

 ---
+## 1.9 Problem Translation to Data Science Tasks

+To address the business problem through data science, the following technical tasks were defined:

+### A. Customer Segmentation
+- **Task Type:** Unsupervised Learning (Clustering)
+- **Goal:** Identify distinct customer behavioral and regional segments based on historical purchase patterns, geography, and engagement metrics
+- **Business Impact:** Enables fulfillment centers to stock inventory that reflects localized and behavioral demand patterns, moving away from the generic one-size-fits-all strategy

+### B. SKU-Level Demand Forecasting
+- **Task Type:** Supervised Learning / Time Series Forecasting
+- **Goal:** Predict future demand for each SKU at the fulfillment center level, segmented by customer clusters
+- **Business Impact:** Improves inventory planning, reducing stockouts and overstocking

+### C. Inventory Allocation Optimization
+- **Task Type:** Prescriptive Analytics / Decision Support
+- **Goal:** Use demand forecasts to inform and optimize inventory distribution across fulfillment centers
+- **Business Impact:** Reduces shipping costs and manual redistribution efforts by ensuring the right products are stocked closer to the customers who need them

+### D. Data Engineering and Pipeline Automation
+- **Task Type:** Data Pipeline Design and ETL Automation
+- **Goal:** Build robust, scalable data pipelines using SQL-based cloud infrastructure to ingest, transform, and serve data to ML models
+- **Business Impact:** Ensures automation, reproducibility, and timely access to actionable insights

+These data science components work in tandem to directly target the root causes of inefficiencies outlined in the original business problem.

+---
 *This section will be updated as new information or constraints arise during the project lifecycle.*